Mixture of Multicenter Experts in Multimodal AI for Debiased Radiotherapy Target Delineation: Methods

-To further fine-tune the multimodal MoME network in an in-house setting, we trained the model with each closed center dataset by utilizing closed center flag $c' \in \{D, E\}$ for representing each Center D and E, based on the pre-trained model weights as the starting point.
-For fine-tuning the model, we followed the center-specific MoME training approach by utilizing few-shot dataset from each center.
-For efficiently transferring the pre-trained knowledge, we further froze the image encoder module.
+{To further fine-tune the MoME network in the closed center setting, we train the model based on the selected optimal pre-trained model weights based on the calculated pseudo center $\hat{c}\in \{A, B, C\}$ as a starting point.
+For fine-tuning the model, we basically follow the center-specific MoME training approach by utilizing few-shot dataset from each closed center.
+For efficient transfer of the pre-trained knowledge, the image encoder and the text prompt parameters are kept frozen.}